-Passive aggressive behavior might be easy to pick out in a colleague or friend, but in your spouse, it can be difficult—even though you know them better than anybody.
-Passive aggressive spouses do not respond openly when upset.
-Their anger comes out in ways that sabotage you and your attempt to solve problems in your marriage.
-Passive aggressive people view everything as an attack on them and they respond by trying to “get even,” in underhanded ways, and you are their target.
+Passive-aggressive behavior might be easy to pick out in a colleague or friend, but in your spouse, it can be difficult—even though you know them better than anybody.
+"Passive-aggressive partners are generally codependent, and like codependents, suffer from shame and low self-esteem," says Darlene Lancer, licensed marriage and family therapist.
+Passive-aggressive spouses do not respond openly when upset.
+Instead, their anger comes out in ways that sabotage you and your attempt to solve problems in your marriage.
+Passive-aggressive people view everything as an attack on them; they respond by trying to “get even,” in underhanded ways, and you are their target.
 If you are married to someone you think is passive aggressive, we outlined some common behaviors you'll likely see consistently in your marriage.

 What is Passive Aggression?